WWE Anthology

-WWE Anthology is a compilation album by WWE.
+WWE Anthology is a compilation album by World Wrestling Entertainment.
 Released on November 12, 2002 by Koch Records, it features entrance theme music of various WWE wrestlers and events.
-The album is the first on which the company is named WWE, after it was renamed from World Wrestling Federation (WWF) in May 2002.
+The album is the first on which the company is named World Wrestling Entertainment (WWE), after it was renamed from the World Wrestling Federation (WWF) in May 2002.
 The album was a commercial success, charting at number 13 on the US Billboard 200.

 Composition

 The three-disc WWE Anthology was categorised by music website AllMusic in the genres of hard rock and heavy metal.
 The album features entrance theme music of various WWE wrestlers from different eras of the company's history up until the album's release, including "The Federation Years" (such as Hulk Hogan's "Real American", Bret Hart's "Hitman" and Shawn Michaels's "Sexy Boy"), "The Attitude Era" (such as D-Generation X's "Break It Down", The Rock's "If You Smell..." and Stone Cold Steve Austin's "I Won't Do What You Tell Me") and the modern era.